ThreatConnect-Inc/tcex/docs/src/module_resource.rst

 .. _module_resources:

 ==================
-Module - Resources
+Module: Resources
 ==================

-The ThreatConnect |copy| TcEx Framework provides access to the ThreatConnect API using the :py:mod:`~tcex.tcex_resources` module.
-The Resource Classes can be accessed directly via the ``tcex.resources`` property of the TcEx Framework or indirectly vi the ``tcex.resource()`` method.
+The ThreatConnect TcEx Framework provides access to the ThreatConnect API using the :py:mod:`~tcex.tcex_resources` module.
+The Resource Classes can be accessed directly via the ``tcex.resources`` property of the TcEx Framework or indirectly via the ``tcex.resource()`` method.

 **Direct Access**